 While many of Tualatin Valley’s farmers markets close for the season at the end of September, the Beaverton Farmers Market continues to attract visitors from all over for its fresh produce, artisan foods and festive atmosphere.
 The Beaverton market is Tualatin Valley’s only year-round outdoor market.

 What’s in season?
 Apples, heirloom tomatoes and plums, bell, poblano and sweet peppers, leeks and onions and more.
 Even if you don’t buy any produce, there are plenty of farm-fresh treats to purchase, such as jams and jellies, honey, and even soaps.

-Make a plan, or change your plans, and experience the season of harvest in the Tualatin Valley this fall.
+Make a plan, or change your plans, and experience the season of harvest in Oregon’s Tualatin Valley this fall.

-Free parking, complimentary breakfast and lower rates are just some of the amenities you will find at Tualatin Valley's hotels.
+Free parking, no resort or amenity fees, complimentary breakfast and lower rates are just some of the amenities you will find at Tualatin Valley's hotels.
 Book your stay today.

 The Tualatin Valley’s restaurants garner rave reviews with innovative menus and a range of global cuisine.
 Impressive menues and beverag lists are the hallmarks of the region’s growing culinary offerings.

 Art festivals, farmers’ markets, agricultural and culinary events, farm-to-table dinners, live theater and performing arts, and much more are all waiting to be explored.